 Adolescents become aware of their own body and how their peers view them around age 12.
 During adolescence, girls start to develop larger breasts and wider hips, while boys gain weight as they start to grow taller, according to the KidsHealth website.
 Weight loss occurs when you burn more calories daily than you consume.
 Those who are overweight as pre-teens may have weight problems — and the health concerns that accompany them — as adults.
 Instead of focusing on weight loss, make modifications to your family's lifestyle that help your 12-year-old find a healthy weight and body image.
+To figure out a daily nutrition plan, use a diet tracking app like MyPlate.

 Reduce your 12-year-old's caloric intake.
 This will both stop weight gain and lead to weight loss.
 With a doctor's help, figure out the number of calories your child need based on his age, gender and activity level, and reduce daily caloric intake accordingly.
 According to the Centers for Disease Control and Prevention, reducing your daily caloric intake by 500 to 1,000 calories will result in 1 to 2 pounds of weight loss a week.
 Start by eliminating high-calorie junk foods and sugary beverages.